What Is Modern Physics?

 In the Newtonian view, absolute motion exists.
 While, in the Einsteinian view, all the laws of physics depend only on relative motion.
 Thus, absolute motion doesn’t exist.

-In fact, the concept of space-time (general relativity) completely replaced the newton’s laws of gravitation from the heart of all physicists.
+In fact, the concept of space-time (general relativity) completely replaced newton’s laws of gravitation from the heart of all physicists.

 Well, if you want to check some of the interesting examples of einstein’s relativistic world, you can check this article.